Coomera Connector (Stage 1), Coomera to Nerang

 • design of a shared path for walking and bike riding.

-A series of artist's impressions were developed, based on the ultimate 6-lane design, to show how these elements could look for Coomera Connector (Stage 1).
+A series of artist's impressions were developed, based on the ultimate 6-lane design, to show how these elements could look for the Coomera Connector (Stage 1).

-Access other historical publications for the Coomera Connector.
+View other historical publications for the Coomera Connector.

 Environmentally sensitive design